-How are you handling your cloud services planning, migration, and maintenance?
+How does your organization handling cloud services planning, migration, configuration, and maintenance?

 Nonprofit organizations and commercial enterprises are moving to “the cloud” as quickly as possible.
-Cloud services planning, migration, and maintenance can be relatively simple or it can be complex and disruptive.
-Cloud services are important for making your organization, systems, and services flexible, resilient and accessible anywhere, at any time.
+Cloud services planning, migration, and maintenance can be relatively simple or it can be disruptive and complex.
+Cloud services are important for making your organization flexible, resilient and your resources accessible securely – anytime, and anywhere.

 Communication services, storage, and database management systems have moved to the cloud where they can be managed and maintained more strategically.